Jludvim/Carbs-Calculator/README.md

                 -a serving size
                 -amount of carbs per such serving
                 (both generally specified in most packages)

+ 4. Adding a serie of (g) food values with a specific carbs rate value in 100g Allowing cooking and preparing complex dishes, or else integrating different values for a personal meal

-This app is a first version.
+This app is in its first versions.
 It is quite likely that more functionalities will be added, and many errors will be corrected.